Getting rid of ants is easy enough. By following the steps below, you'll be ant-less in no time.

 - Build it out.
 Mice can wiggle their way into surprisingly small holes, and an entire family or population of mice can be living and breeding behind the wall, in basement storage, garage clutter, or backyard mulch before you know they are there.
 So you could trap dozens of mice and still have a problem.
 Because of this, it is important to build out the mice.

 - Use a rodenticide/call a professional.
 Although there are some general-use rodenticides that can be purchased at home and garden stores, it is critical that they are used with the utmost care and you thoroughly read all label directions and follow them precisely.
 Unless a rodent population is very high, it is generally recommended that homeowners use traps for control efforts, and call a pest control professional if rodenticide use is needed.

 Keep out House Flies

 - Whack it with a fly swatter.
 It’s not always the easiest thing to do.
 But if you have only one or two house flies in your home, it can be the most effective way to get rid of these.
 Sticky fly paper can also help to trap the periodic fly.
 Non-residual aerosol insecticides can kill flies they contact, and residual fly insecticides can be sprayed around doors and windows—follow all label directions when using any insecticide.

 - Get rid of the attractants.
-If there are more than a couple of flies, or you are constantly having issues, you need to determine what is attracting the flies and get rid of it.
+If there are more than a couple of house or cluster flies, or you are constantly having issues, you need to determine what is attracting the flies and get rid of it.

 - Indoors: Spills, drips, or leaks left untended; fruits or other foods left out on a countertop or table; pet foods or water—or just about any other unsanitary area in which the flies can feed and breed.